 Now select the small FAT32 partition which Windows created originally, and click on “Edit”.

 Next click on the rest of the free space and create your linuxswap partition there as in the single OS installation.
 After this the rest of the installation goes the same as earlier.
-Windows will be added automatically to the Boot Menu.
+The other Oses will be added automatically to the Boot Menu.
+If after installation MakuluLinux won’t boot, you should still be able to boot your other Linux installs.
+From one of these run the Grub-Customizer (provided it is installed), and with it MakuluLinux should be found automatically.
+Click on Save and MakuluLinux should be bootable.
+If you don’t have this tool installed, running sudo update-grub from a terminal might help.